TeamZuplyd/zuplyd/README.md

 ## Code scaffolding

-Run `nx g component sup --directory=app/components --project=frontend --export` to generate a new component.

-when asked for css chose `none`
+Run `nx g component <component-name> --directory=app/components --project=frontend --export` to generate a new component. when asked for css chose `none`

 ## Build